-What is Lemon Law:
+What is Lemon Law in Florida?

 Lemon Law is the term we use when we discuss Florida’s Motor Vehicle Warranty Enforcement Act.
 Generally speaking, Lemon Law covers defects and nonconformities that substantially impair the use, value, or safety of a new or demonstrator car, truck, or SUV.
 Consumer rights under Lemon Law are limited to the first 24 months after the date of delivery of the motor vehicle to the consumer.
 The right to recover is not triggered unless the defects and nonconformities have been reported to both the Manufacturer and their authorized service agents.
 Authorized service agents (usually dealerships) should have at least three (3) attempts to cure the defect.
 If they are unable to cure, then the Manufacturer should be properly notified and given a chance to cure.
 If the Manufacturer is unable to cure within a reasonable number of attempts, Manufacturer must then either purchase the vehicle from the Consumer or replace the vehicle.